Granite-Code/granitecode.github.io/index.md

 The first implementation of Granite.code is a **VS Code extension**, but with the support of the open-source community, we hope to expand it to other IDEs, including **Vim and Emacs**.

+## System Requirements
+We are constantly working on improving performance on different kind of systems, but currently the recommended hardware is:
+Discrete NVIDIA and AMD gpus for Linux and Windows and M-series Macbooks with m2 or higher (m3 or m4 preferred) with at least 20-24GB of memory.

 ## Features
 - **Setup Wizard:** Guides users through downloading and installing **Ollama** and the **Granite model**.
 - **Automatic Model Selection & Updates:** Ensures users always have the latest models.